tvhahn/ml-tool-wear/README.md

 Demonstration of anomaly detection on the [UC Berkeley milling data set](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/) using a disentangled-variational-autoencoder (beta-VAE).
 The method is described in my MASc thesis, *Feature Engineering and End-to-End Deep Learning in Tool Wear Monitoring*.

 ## How to Run
-**milling-tool-wear-beta-vae.ipynb** is the notebook to run to replicate the results and make the figures.
+**milling-tool-wear-beta-vae.ipynb** is the notebook to replicate the results and make the figures.
 I recommend using google colab.
 The notebook is optimized for it, it will run in your browser, and no package installation required!
 Link below.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/tvhahn/ml-tool-wear/blob/master/milling-tool-wear-beta-vae.ipynb)